sf-wdi-19-20/modules/w7_d2_1_active_record/README.md

 ## Think, Pair, Share
 Convert these English statements into queries.
 Consult the [Rails docs]('http://guides.rubyonrails.org/active_record_querying.html') as needed.

-1) Give me the all users with the last name "Hendrickson".
+1. Give me the all users with the last name "Hendrickson".

-2) Give me all the articles that have more than 200 words.
+2. Give me all the articles that have more than 200 words.
 HINT: There is an attribute called `wordcount`

-3) Give me all the answers with more than 100 upvotes.
+3. Give me all the answers with more than 100 upvotes.

-4) Give me all the articles without duplicates.
+4. Give me all the articles without duplicates.
 HINT: `uniq`

 ## Challenges
+### Queries
 1. Create a new rails project called database_queries and then create a Post MVC with title and body attributes.

 2. Migrate the posts table to the database.